 Free Markets Open Minds

-A nationwide, chapter-based association of MBA students and business leaders promoting on-campus debate and discussion about the moral, social, and economic benefits of capitalism.Learn More
+An expansive, chapter-based association of MBA students, professionals, and business leaders promoting on-campus debate and discussion about the moral, social, and economic benefits of capitalism.Learn More

 Featured Events See all

 Understanding both the ideas and the stories behind free markets.

 From Adam Smith and Alexander Hamilton, to F.A.
 Hayek and Milton Friedman, to the leading scholars of today…Smith Soc members are focused on both classical and modern ideas about economics and liberty.

 READ LIKE A BOSS Moral Lessons on Capitalism from Its Greatest Champions and Fiercest Opponents Edited by the Executive Director of the BB&T Center for the Study of Capitalism at Wake Forest, the official reader of the Adam Smith Society provides perspectives on free market thought through readings on the nature, purpose, and effects of capitalism.
 In addition to Adam Smith himself, the selections gathered here include essays and excerpts by thinkers ranging from Locke and Rousseau to Hayek and Cass Sunstein.

 ARTICLE 2017 Milstein Fellowship Award-Winning Essay Gabriel Ng of NYU Stern won the 2017 Howard P. Milstein Fellowship for this essay examining whether the current frameworks and practices of corporate social responsibility are consistent with Milton Friedman's ideas.
 Ng wrote that, "Friedman’s view that the profit motive should drive the thinking of executives remains correct...Some CSR will succeed and some will fail in their business goals."